Shot from the Hip Beef Jerky is made with common household ingredients that will make you never go back to store bought jerky again!

 - While the meat is in the freezer, combine the soy sauce, worcestershire sauce, liquid smoke, kosher salt, black pepper, onion powder, smoked paprika, & celery seed in a bowl or ziplock bag and mix well.

 - Remove the meat from the freezer and slice ¼" strips against the grain.
 Slice with the grain for a chewier jerky.
+Or skip the freezing phase and use a Jerky Slicer for even sliced strips.

 - Add sliced beef to the mixture and marinate for 8-24 hours in the refrigerator.